Exclusive: See 300 items Target is rereleasing from its designer collaborations

-I remember when the Lily Pulitzer x Target dropped in 2015.
+I remember when the Lilly Pulitzer x Target dropped in 2015.
 I showed up on Friday morning a few minutes before the store opened to see if I could pick up a colorful summer dress or maybe some starfish earrings.
 But it was too late.
 There was a line winding around the store.
 When the doors open, women stampeded in, grabbing whatever they could get their hands on, whatever the size.
 By the time I got in, the racks were barren.
 The floor was littered with hangers.

 I might have better luck this time around.
 On September 14, the 20th anniversary of its first designer collaboration with architect Michael Graves, Target will release nearly 300 of the most iconic items from 20 of its most popular designer partnerships.
 These items will include clothes, accessories, home decor, and kitchen items, with prices ranging from $7 to $160.
 The items will be available on Target.com as well as in stores, although the items on sale will vary by location.
 And Target is already anticipating the swarms of excited guests storming in: It has already made it clear that customers may only purchase five items per size and color.
 The company will also release a coffee table book and documentary that will chronicle this long history of collaborations.